Jacobh2/lisaspisslotter/README.md

 - [x] Favourite Lisa quotes i nedre högra textfältet
 - [x] Field to enter a ticket ID directly on page
 - [x] When won/lost, button for new ticket, should play "ny_lott" sound
-- [ ] Add a speaker/sound icon in top right corner to show/inform that sound is playing
+- [☠️] Add a speaker/sound icon in top right corner to show/inform that sound is playing
+- [x] Remove anton skrattar
+- [x] Hide ticket id especially when it is given from URL/QR Code

 ## Backend
 - [x] Other way of handling winning IDs?